 But there is at least one catch: Rice cultivation is a massive contributor to climate change.
-Methane is the most potent greenhouse gas in the atmosphere because of its ability to trap heat within the atmosphere, producing 21 times as much global warming as CO2.
+Methane is the most potent greenhouse gas in the atmosphere because of its ability to trap heat within the atmosphere, producing 21 times as much global warming as CO2 and accounting for 20 percent of the global greenhouse effect.
 And up to 17 percent of global methane emissions come from rice cultivation.
+In large part, that's because the warm, waterlogged soil in rice paddies provides ideal conditions for the growth of a particular kind of bacteria known as methanogens.
+"When they consume carbon dioxide that has been emitted by the roots, they metabolize it and produce methane," says Christer Jansson, director of plant sciences at the Environmental Molecular Sciences Laboratory in Richland, Washington.
+"This methane then travels up through the ground and the plant and into the atmosphere."
+The result is that rice farming leads to 25 million to 100 million tons of methane emitted into the air every year.

-Jansson is part of a group, from the Swedish University of Agricultural Sciences, working to solve this problem by creating a rice plant that produces less methane (...)
-Test results so far are positive.
+Jansson is part of a group, led by Chuanxin Sun of the Swedish University of Agricultural Sciences, working to solve this problem by creating a rice plant that produces less methane.
+Sun and his team set out to see if they could channel carbon in the plant from belowground, in the roots, to aboveground, in the stems and leaves, and therefore stop bacteria near the roots from producing so much methane.